 8. Statement of Applicability

-Once you identify what those security controls are, simply what you do, and you can simple spreadsheet approach to do this- you can document all of this in a Statement of Applicability.
+Once you identify what those security controls are, simply what you do, and you can use a simple spreadsheet approach to do this- you can document all of this in a Statement of Applicability.

 A statement of applicability says: “which of those controls you are implementing and why?” and “Which controls you’ve chosen not to implement?” if you choose not to implement controls, it’s essential that you can justify that and state why, and when you are deciding which of these controls are required it comes back to three or four different things.

-- Is there a risk that you need to manage (in which case you select a control??
+- Is there a risk you need to manage (in which case you select a control??